garylau1/Data-Analysis-in-Fraud-Detection-/README.md

 Hyperparameter tuning was performed to optimize n_estimators, max_depth, and split criteria.

-🏆 Results:
+🏆 Results
 Best Model: Random Forest Classifier

 Test Accuracy: 97%

-Correlation between the fraud and other features: TransactionTime (-0.49) and TransactionType (0.45) show the strongest correlations, indicating that when a transaction occurs and its method (e.g., withdrawals) are the top indicators of fraud.

 Key Metric: High F1-Score indicating a strong balance between Precision and Recall, crucial for minimizing false positives in fraud detection.

 📂 Repository Structure
-- FinalVersion_Datathon (FINAL).ipynb: The Jupyter Notebook containing data cleaning, EDA, and modeling.
+FinalVersion_Datathon (FINAL).ipynb: The Jupyter Notebook containing data cleaning, EDA, and modeling.

-- README.md: Project documentation and summary.
+README.md: Project documentation and summary.

-🤝 Collaboration:

-Collaboration
+🤝 Collaboration
 This project was a collaborative effort where we split tasks to maximize efficiency.
 My primary contributions included:

-Data Cleaning Strategy: I write the logic to identify and remove duplicates and filter out outliers (e.g., negative ages, extreme values) to ensure a clean dataset for the team.
+Data Cleaning Strategy: I took the lead on data hygiene, specifically writing the logic to identify and remove duplicates and filter out outliers (e.g., negative ages, extreme values) to ensure a clean dataset for the team.

 Model Development: I led the model testing phase, evaluating various algorithms (Logistic Regression, KNN, SVC) and identifying Random Forest as the optimal solution for this specific dataset.

 Model Optimization: Tuned hyperparameters to achieve the 97% accuracy benchmark.

 Feature Engineering: Developed the geospatial logic to correlate transaction locations with user home locations.

-Data Cleaning: Collaborated with team members to standardize "dirty" categorical variables (e.g., inconsistent city names and device types).

-Note: This project was submitted as part of the InterUni Datathon 2024.